ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Multi-HSM and Multi-Tenant Key Attestation Evidence

-Some of the design choices in this Evidence format -- such as extensible Entities and multiple signatures -- are motivated by attempting to future-proof against needing to represent the state of a key in a distributed cloud key management service.
+Some of the design choices in this Evidence format -- such as extensible Elements and multiple signatures -- are motivated by attempting to future-proof against needing to represent the state of a key in a distributed cloud key management service.

 TODO: